JetSetIlly/Gopher2600/README.md

 * During the development of the CDF cartridge formats.
 These recent formats don't seem to be documented anywhere accept in the Stella source.

-* The audio sub-system to convince myself that I was going about the problem correctly.
-Primarily however, `Gopher2600's` audio implementation references Ron Fries' original TIASound.c file.

 * ParkerBros fingerprint taken from Stella.
 I can't remember why I did this but a comment in the fingerprint.go file says I did.

+* As a reference for the audio implementation (the 6502.ts project was also referenced for this reason)

 Many notes and clues from the AtariAge message boards.
 Most significantly the following threads proved very useful indeed: